Faith, 2nd Edition to Hurricane Laura, Limited Edition

 Just below the skyline is the 210 Bridge.
 In the water you will see the famous pink dolphin, Pinky.

-Below them is the word Faith that the team, Courtney and Luke Racca, Paige, and Candice drew spontaneously in the sand as they realized they needed to build faith both figuratively and literally.
+Below these is the word Faith that the team and Candice drew spontaneously in the sand as they realized they needed to build faith both figuratively and literally.

 Minutes later it washed away, but stayed present in their hearts.